No one likes "Murder on the Cape" as much as me

 Mike and Sammy meet up with Mike’s wife and kids down on the fishing docks, where another fisherman named Carlos is shrieking “YEAH!
 LOOKATDAT!
 YEAH!
 THAT’S GREAT!
 YOU EVER SEE A TUNA THAT BIG?!” while the Luna children leap up and down, clearly having been told to look excited but not given any more specific instructions.
 Carlos bounds around the docks, continuing to scream, and it’s one of the most unsettling performances I have seen in recent memory.

 Each Luna kid gets one line and they deliver them as if someone is holding a gun to their head.
-Nancy Luna has terrible enunciation and rattles off her lines as if reciting the names of the 50 states that she’s memorized for a social studies quiz.
+The girl Luna has terrible enunciation and rattles off her lines as if reciting the names of the 50 states that she’s memorized for a social studies quiz.
 Everyone except the Luna patriarch looks exactly alike.
 These actors are writer/director Arthur Egeli’s actual family.

 A guy named Jimmy pops out of nowhere to tell Mike he wants him to start working for him, an offer Mike haughtily refuses before receiving just a few more screams from Carlos.
 Back at their yellow house out of earshot from their yellow-haired kids, Mike confronts his yellow-haired wife to ask if she set that meeting with Jimmy up.
 I guess we were supposed to think it was contrived, but I’d assumed it was just incompetently handled like the rest of the film.
 You can tell that the married couple lacks the chemistry that Mike has with Elizabeth, because they yell exposition at each other instead of muttering it.
 We learn that Mike isn’t a fisherman anymore because Nancy’s sister sold his boat (not Nancy! her sister, for some reason) and Nancy is embarrassed because they’re poor now and need money.
 I imagine there are high school acting classes that see scene work this bad, but I really can’t picture it.